VitaliKirpu/IAH_SingleplayerAITemplate_NextJs/README.md

 Make sure that the game client is running; the default port is 6800; if you changed which port the game client service is running, please edit this NextJs rewrite accordingly. https://github.com/VitaliKirpu/IAH_SingleplayerAITemplate_NextJs/blob/4f785efaf18bda5448280a493f7b88992985ba92/next.config.js#L6

+### Few Notes
+Currently, it's client-side rendering; however, if you want to create an account management system, you need to restructure some components.